 Crudup's first big-screen acting gig was in the indie film Grind (1997), which was shot in 1994, but ended up on the shelf for three years.
 In 1996 he landed another, more lucrative role opposite Hollywood hotshots Brad Pitt and Jason Patric in the Barry Levinson drama Sleepers (1996).
 For his role as a troubled survivor of childhood abuse, Crudup received recognition that was amplified with his next role when he starred with Joaquin Phoenix in Inventing the Abbotts.
 That same year, he starred with Woody Harrelson in Stephen Frears' critically maligned The Hi-Lo Country (1998), and he won kudos for his performance as runner Steve Prefontaine in Without Limits (1998).

-Waking the Dead (2000) and Almost Famous (2000).
+With such experience under his belt, it isn't a surprise that he ended the millennium off with four starring roles in Princess Mononoke (1999), Jesus' Son (1999), Waking The Dead (2000) and Almost Famous (2000).
 In Big Fish (2003), he played the son of a dying man (Albert Finney) who thrives on telling tall stories and tales.
 Later in the decade he landed the coveted role of Dr. Manhattan/Jon Osterman in the blockbuster movie Watchmen (2009).

 Although he dated Mary Louise Parker from 1996 to November 2003, they broke up during her seventh month of pregnancy.
 Their son, William Atticus, was born on January 7, 2004.